baydre/simple_shell/README.md

 # Simple Shell
 This project is about programming a simple Unix shell.
 A shell is an interactive command-line interpreter that allows users to interact with the operating system by typing commands.
 We created a shell that would utilize the command line interface (CLI) that allows users to type in a defined set of commands (e.g. `rm` to remove files, `cat` to combine word documents, etc) and have the operating system run the appropriate function.

-<br>This UNIX shell is a simpler version that handles memory leaks and has basic functionality.
+This UNIX shell is a simpler version that handles memory leaks and has basic functionality.
 It can create, write, read, open, or remove folders, print things to the terminal, change directories, print where you are in the system, etc.

 # Background